 On June 15, 1942, 61 Marlborough was acquired from John Scott by Katherine C. (Burns) Smith , the widow of Joseph H. Smith, who operated it as a lodging house.
 She previously had lived at 174 Commonwealth, where she also had operated a lodging house.
 She continued to at 61 Marlborough until about 1951.

 On June 28, 1951, 61 Marlborough was acquired from Katherine Smith by Ruth Catherine (Hebb) Hoskin Caffrey, the former wife of Franklin E. Hoskin and of Thomas Francis Caffrey.
-She previously had lived in Duxbury.
+She previously had lived in Duxbury and, before that, at 256 Commonwealth in the mid-1940s.
 She was a retired hairdresser and operated 61 Marlborough as a lodging house.
 She continued to live there until shortly before her death (in Portland, Oregon) in November of 1964.

 On July 10, 1964, 61 Marlborough was acquired from Ruth Caffrey by Margaret L. Stuart.
 She converted it into a dormitory for women students and, in October of 1965, filed an application to legalize the occupancy as a lodging house.
 At the same time, she also filed to legalize the occupancy of 39 Marlborough, which she also had converted into a dormitory.